 The aim of this project is to help increase access to care and education for people living with special needs in Uganda.

-As a volunteer on this project, you will be working within schools for individuals with special needs, or within a special needs treatment center, providing support to both in and out-patients.
+As a volunteer on this project, you will be working within schools for individuals with special needs, or within a special needs treatment centre, providing support to both in and out-patients.

 This project is well suited to caring and patient volunteers who are passionate about working with people of all ages and abilities and increasing inclusiveness for people living with special needs.